tudelft3d/website/jobs/phdmultiroofs/index.md

 ## Job requirements

-We are looking for one highly motivated candidate who holds an MSc degree (or is almost completed) in geomatics/civil/aerospace/environmental engineering, geoinformatics, computer science, or in a related discipline.
+We are looking for one highly motivated candidate who holds, or will complete by July 1st, an MSc degree  in geomatics/civil/aerospace/environmental engineering, geoinformatics, computer science, or in a related discipline.

 The candidate is expected to have: